sujayvsarma/AquariusShell/README.md

 Feature | Current status
 --------|----------------
-Work area | Planning
+Work area | Feature Complete
-Apps & Docs Launcher | Planning
+Apps & Docs Launcher | Feature Complete
 Task manager | Planning
-File browser | Planning
+File browser | Feature Complete
-Progress dialogs | Planning
+Progress dialogs | Feature Complete
-Message boxes | Planning
+Message boxes | Feature Complete
-Configuration UI | Planning
+Configuration UI | Feature Complete
 Installer | Planning

 ## Windows Compatibility
 Windows 10 and above.
 (The original worked on Windows 95 to Vista, including NT/2000 Server and Workstation editions)

+It is infinitely hard to support everything that happens in modern Windows (like virtual locations, shell objects, etc) without running into complicated topics like COM/DCOM, Interop issues, etc. To keep things simple, we only do in Aquarius Shell what was possible in Windows 95 and what the original Aquarius Shell could do.
+Everything else is... out of scope! :-)

 ## Dev Setup
 You will need: